Maya Valree

 Greater Los Angeles Team, Higher Ed Policy

-Maya Valree is a Senior Policy Analyst (Parenting Students) at EdTrust-West, where she leads initiatives to support the academic success and well-being of over 400,000 student parents in California and co-leads The California Alliance for Student Parent Success.
-Before joining the EdTrust-West team, Maya gained extensive experience in TK-12 and higher education, serving as an English teacher in South Los Angeles, a graduate student coordinator for Cal Poly’s Students with Dependents program, and a research assistant on Dr. Tina Cheuk’s #StudentParentJoy campaign.
+Maya Valree is a Senior Policy Analyst at EdTrust-West, where she co-leads The California Alliance for Student Parent Success and the organization’s college affordability portfolio.
+Before joining EdTrust-West, Maya gained extensive experience in TK-12 and higher education, serving as an English teacher in the Crenshaw District of Los Angeles, a graduate coordinator for Cal Poly’s Students with Dependents program, and a research assistant on a research program and media campaign.

 Email Me